peter-evans/create-pull-request/README.md

 #### Strategy B - Create and update a pull request branch

 To use this strategy, set `branch-suffix` to the value `none`.
 The input `branch` defaults to `create-pull-request/patch`.
 Commits will be made to this branch and a pull request created.
-Any subsequent changes will be committed to the *same* branch and reflected in the existing pull request.
+Any subsequent changes will be committed to the *same* branch and reflected in the open pull request.
+If the pull request is merged or closed a new one will be created.

 ### Ignoring files